dyspop/Configify/README.md

     {"username": "userinput", "password": "anotheruserinput"}

-By default Configify assumes a few things:
+By default figgy assumes a few things:

 * You want the file to be named `config.json`
 * You want the file generated at the path the python code that executes it runs from